How To Connect An External Microphone To A Smartphone

 To connect it to your smartphone, you will just need the correct cable for your device – either the SC15 for iPhones with a Lightning port or SC16 for phones with a USB-C port.
 Unlike the VideoMic Me series, the VideoMic NTG has a shockmount, so you will need either a tripod (like our Tripod 2) or a phone case with a cold shoe in order to mount the microphone.

 The VideoMic NTG is a great option for recording broadcast-quality audio on a smartphone

 Another excellent option is the Wireless GO II.
-This dual channel wireless system consists of a reciever – which plugs directly into any smartphone with a USB-C or Lighting port via its USB output – and two transmitters, which send audio wirelessly to the receiver.
+This dual-channel wireless system consists of a receiver – which plugs directly into any smartphone with a USB-C or Lightning port via its USB output – and two transmitters, which send audio wirelessly to the receiver.
 This is a great solution if you need a little more distance between you and the camera when recording (the Wireless GO II has a wireless range of up to 200m).

 If you have a microphone with a 3.5mm connector – such as a RØDE VideoMic, Wireless GO or lavalier microphone – and want to connect it to your smartphone, you'll need an audio interface like the AI-Micro.

 This handy little device is super easy to use and is compatible with almost any mobile device via its universal USB output.
 It features two inputs for connecting two microphones (more on this shortly) and a headphone output for monitoring your audio.
 It is also compatible with two apps, RØDE Reporter and RØDE Central, which give you full control over your microphones and more.